kunrex/Pepper.bot/README.md

 You can look into the Readme at **KunalsDiscordBot/Reddit/** for more info on the Reddit implementation but all the setting up has been done!

 ### 9. Setting up the Database for Currency Commands
-For the purposes of this set up we'll be remaking the entire database.
-You don't have to do this, but its advised to know how this is done if you add your own models and change things in the database and if you are might want to create a back up that you can revert to.
+The github repo does not include the **Migrations folder** nor does it include the Database itself.
+So you need to do this when you clone the repo locally if you want currency commands to work.

-Delete the **Migrations** folder under **DiscordBotDataBase.Dal.Migrations** and the file called **Data.db** under **KunalsDiscordBot**, we're gonna be remaking those.
+#### Prerequisites

-Next copy the path of the folder called **KunalsDiscordBot** and open a cmd prompt or terminal instance at this path.\n First make sure you have dotnet-ef installed by running.
+Copy the path of the folder called **KunalsDiscordBot** and open a cmd prompt or terminal instance at this path.\n First make sure you have dotnet-ef installed by running.
 ```
 dotnet tool install -global dotnet-ef